 Good content writers will also have an understanding of marketing on the web and how the content they produce for you fits into an overarching Digital Marketing Strategy.
 They can provide you with extra ideas and some advice about how to grow your leads and subscribers through Content Marketing.
 They should also be staying up to date with the rapid changes that happen in the online world.
 It is very handy to have a good content writer on your team!

-Do We Focus On Copywriting Or Article Writing At Ginger Marketing?
+Do We Focus On Copywriting Or Content Writing At Ginger Marketing?

 We focus on content writing, this kind of writing lies at the core of producing quality blog and guest posts.
 However, we don’t just simply ignore copywriting.
 We spend one day a month learning about copywriting tools and techniques and then write down how we can start practically applying it to the editing stage of our content to improve client results.